mijndert/blog/src/index.md

 ---
-title: 'Mijndert Stuij'
+title: Mijndert Stuij
-layout: 'layouts/page.html'
+layout: layouts/page.html
-summary: 'Senior DevOps Engineer with over 15 years of experience building highly scalable, high performance infrastructure on top of AWS.'
+summary: Senior DevOps Engineer with over 15 years of experience building highly scalable, high performance infrastructure on top of AWS.
+publish: true
 ---

 Senior DevOps Engineer with over 15 years of experience building highly scalable, high performance infrastructure on top of AWS.
 My passion is scaling out infrastructure from 0 to millions of users while adhering to industry best-practices in a cost-effective manner.